Challenge and change the future of healthcare with the Graduate Diploma in Healthcare Innovations

 Learn in a variety of blended teaching approaches using intensive interactive workshops and distance teaching supported by online learning

-- Complete the degree in only 8 months (full-time) or 1 year and 4 months (part-time)
+- Completion in 8 months (full-time) or over multiple semesters (part-time)

 About the program